mickfuzz/phd4/_posts/thesis_chapters/2022-9-5-Results-Missions.md

 - Chapter on Emerging Design
- - emergence of focusing of Design Patterns - currenyly as different chapter
+ - emergence of focusing of Design Patterns - currently as different chapter
  - Use of tensions as a useful analytical tool.
  - Analysis of structure and evolution of design elements using 3 planes approach
    - Cultural